CompteCO2/Carbon-Weight/README.md

 [![Build Status](https://travis-ci.org/CompteCO2/Carbon-Weight.svg?branch=main)](https://travis-ci.org/CompteCO2/Carbon-Weight)

 # Carbon-Weight
 Carbon Footprint Calculator For Individuals And Households.
 This carbon footprint calculation allows you to estimate and calculate your personal or business carbon footprint whether it comes from **housing, travels, transportation or food habits** (made by https://www.compteco2.com/).
+It has been designed to be integrated for a final user ease of use.

-You may directly use this calculator online from https://myco2emission.com/ (WIP).
+You may directly use this calculator online from https://myco2emission.com/ (Update In Progress).

 | ![](wiki/screen_01.png) | ![](wiki/screen_02.png) | ![](wiki/screen_04.png) | ![](wiki/screen_03.png)
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:

-You may embed the calculator to your webpage or blog post using the following HTML code (WIP):
+You may embed the calculator to your webpage or blog post using the following HTML code (Work In Progress):
 ```
 <iframe width="900" height="600" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" src="https://compteco2.com/carbon-weight"></iframe>
 ```